One of my favourite stories that makes me look super normal *cough* is about Twilight memorabilia.

 I thought they were 20 centimetres tall.
 Nope.
 20 inches.
 20. Sodding.
 Inches.

-The way these auction sites work is that a) you provide your credit card number upfront; and b) you can’t withdraw a bid.
+The way these auction sites work is that when you view the catalogue, a) you provide your credit card number upfront.
+If you win an auction, you’re charged immediately.
+Also, once you bid, you can’t withdraw the bid.

 It’s fine.
 Somebody else will bid.
 Somebody else is bound to bid.
 They have to bid.
 Right?